Monday, December 29, 2008

-Its really a weird, weird world that we live in where smoking on screen is banned but violence, especially domestic violence is quite permissible.
-Take any of the daily soaps on Indian television, be it in any language and we can see domestic violence being glorified in various forms.
-Erring mothers, daring-to-dream daughters, unfaithful wifes are shown to be kicked & slapped left & right by their husbands, fathers, mother-in-laws and boyfriends.
-Every TV serial worth their TRP have atleast one slap-scene which is shown from every possible angle. uhh!
+It's really a weird, weird world that we live in where smoking on screen is banned, but violence, especially domestic violence, is quite permissible.
+Take any of the daily soaps on Indian television, be it in any language, and we can see domestic violence being glorified in various forms.
+Erring mothers, daring-to-dream daughters, unfaithful wives, vamps are shown to be kicked & slapped left & right by their husbands, fathers, mothers-in-law and boyfriends.
+Every TV serial worth their TRP has at least one slap scene, which is shown from every possible angle. uhh!

-Media and especially television has a far-reaching impact on its audience and hence it is time they get a little more responsible in airing content which alters behaviour and help gain acceptance to new worldviews.
+Media, and especially television, has a far-reaching impact on its audience, and hence it is time they get a little more responsible in airing content which alters behaviour and helps gain acceptance of new worldviews.

 2 comments: